nostrocket/pwastr/README.md

 Style events MUST contain at least one `property` and `value`.
 Style events do not need to include a `selector`.
 Element Events should instead include the ID of the relevant Style event and use this ID as the class.
 CSS Properties and Values can then be injected, using the event ID as the selector.

+#### Component Events
+A Component Event contains Function, Element, Style, and other Component event IDs to be compiled into a PWA by pwastr.js
+- Lisp style language

 #### State
 PWASTR apps MUST NOT retain any local state, but MAY cache events.

-#### Compositions
-A Composition Event is an ordered list of Function, Element, Style, and Composition event IDs to be compiled into a PWA by pwastr.js